tiarrablandin/JetsProject/README.md

 ## Questions

 <br> I wasn't able to make my fleet private because when I went to add, it wouldn't let me add using the setter (or the getter, I tried just about everything).
 Can I get some clarification on what I could've done differently to make this work?
+Never mind, I figured it out but I feel like there's a better way.
+I'd like to discuss.

+<br> Also, I feel like I went super overboard here with my private and public stuff.
+Please inform.

 <br> I was also forced to declare my attack and board methods as either static or default.
 I was under the impression that we never used default, and we only used static for our main.
 Can I get some clarification on what I'm doing wrong here?